 We will see how holiday sales continue to evolve, because the customer continues to evolve.
 But as technology advances, e-commerce and retailers can better serve customers with predictive marketing, typically built on top of quality data and machine learning.
 That tech will also help marketers pinpoint the right Goldilocks incentive — not too high, not too low.

 But the Cyber 5 do not appear to be going away anytime soon.
 The sales may expand to cover more than those five days in November, but Black Friday and Cyber Monday will remain important days for brands to connect with their customers.

 Whether it’s retail or e-commerce, Emarsys can help you have a successful festive season.
 In 2018, the Emarsys platform had 100% uptime throughout the Cyber 5 weekend.
 That includes delivering over 520 million emails, over 20 million push messages, and over 50 million API calls on Black Friday.
-For more on our CDP and data-driven solutions we have to offer, check out a demo.
+For more on our data-driven solutions, check out a demo.

 Handpicked Related Content:

 - 5 Trends to Guide Your Black Friday Marketing in 2019

 - Driving Personalization During the Holidays Channel by Channel

 - The Omnichannel Shopper: Why Marketers Must Adapt to Omnichannel Before the Holiday Season [Infographic]